hindsightsoftware/atlassian-connect-play/README.md

 To see all of the available settings in the `atlassian-connect.json`, visit the module sections of the [atlassian-connect documentation](https://developer.atlassian.com/static/connect/docs/)

-### Validates incoming OAuth request
+### Validates incoming JWT request
 [requestValidation]:

-Thanks to the `@CheckValidOAuthRequest` annotation, you can ensure incoming requests are valid and coming from a known trusted host application.
+Thanks to the `@AuthenticateJwtRequest` annotation, you can ensure incoming requests are valid and coming from a known trusted host application.
 This also...

 ### Enables multi-tenancy
 [multiTenancy]:

-You can in the context of an OAuth request identify the host application the request is coming from `AC#getAcHost()` and also the user on whose behalf the request is made `AC#getUser()`.
+You can in the context of an JWT request identify the host application the request is coming from `AC#getAcHost()` and also the user on whose behalf the request is made `AC#getUser()`.

 For multi-tenancy, the important thing is to identify the `key` of the host application available from the `AcHost`